RaziehSh1987/RaziehSh1987/README.md

 - 👋 Hi, I’m @RaziehSh1987
-- 👀 I’m interested in android,python and machin learning
+- 👀 I’m interested in python andDeep learning and  machin learning  (and android)
-- 🌱 I’m currently learning machin learning  and python
+- 🌱 I’m currently learning machin learning  and DL and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an software engineering internship
-- 📫 How to reach me : razieh_shahsavar@yahoo.com
+- 📫 How to reach me : shahsavar.razieh@gmail.com

 <!---
 RaziehSh1987/RaziehSh1987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.